-Because there are so many, we can celebrate St. Valentine’s Day several times per year.
+Because there are so many, we could celebrate St. Valentine’s Day several times per year.
 It is the medieval poet Geoffrey Chaucer, who may have invented our modern Valentine’s Day.
-In a popular fictional work in which he linked romance with February 14, a St. Valentine feast day, he introduced a date perpetually known as a day of love.
+In a popular fictional work, he linked romance with February 14, a St. Valentine feast day.

 So how did Cupid end up on our sweetheart letters?
 The Roman mythological Cupid married a mortal named Psyche.
 Drama ensued of course, and eventually Cupid had to bring her back to life.
 She was thus granted immortality, and Cupid remains a representative of the blending of heart and soul.